castronomical/shoptaby_USA_order_map/README.md

 ### Business Task:
 Create a visualization of Shop Taby's USA orders.
-Include top shipping locations by City and State, as well as Top International Locations.
+Include top shipping destinations by City and State, as well as top International destinations.

 ### Summary